chingu-voyages/ChinguResourceList/docs/CONTRIBUTING.md

 Sharing a resource is easy!

 1. Clone this repo
-2. Create a feature branch following the conventions documented in [Contributing]().
+2. Create a feature branch
 3. Add your resource to the appropriate category & test it to make sure it is consistent with how other resources are formatted.
 4. Create a Pull Request (PR)